charlie-adam/nts_scraper/README.md

 # NTS Radio → Spotify Playlist Creator

 Automatically scrape tracklists from NTS Radio shows and create Spotify playlists with all discovered tracks.
-Uses AI-powered matching to intelligently find the best Spotify matches for each track.
+Uses AI-powered matching to intelligently find the best Spotify matches when track can't be programatically found.

 ## Features